pascoalf/MVeM/README.md

 ## Prevent match with non-16S genes

-Additionally, we also need to ensure that we are not obtaining matches from non-16S genes.
+Additionally, we also need to ensure that we are not obtaining matches from non-mitochondrial genes.
 To do so, we filter all accessions based on a reference file with all possible target gene accessions.

 ``` r